Who Is Able To Recoup Compensation From A Personal Injury Settlement?

 How Do You Determine Whether A Case Goes To Trial Or Settles Outside Of Court?

 There are a couple of factors that determine whether a case goes to trial or settles outside of court.
-The vast majority of our cases settle without a trial.
+The vast majority of my cases settle without a trial.
 The cases that go to trial almost always have some issues in it that make the insurance company think they can win, such as disputed liability or disputed injury.
 The important thing is that if clients prepare their case for trial, it’s likely to settle.
 If clients are hoping to settle their case, it will likely end up in trial.
-We handle every case as if it’s going to go to trial, and because we are prepared and the insurance company and their lawyers know that, they are far more likely to settle the case.
+I handle every case as if it’s going to go to trial, and because I am prepared and the insurance company and their lawyers know that, they are far more likely to settle the case.

 What Can I Expect If My Personal Injury Case Does Go To Trial?

 If your case does go to trial, you can expect several things.
 The most important is that we will be perfectly prepared.
-We prepare our clients long before trial.
-We bring our clients in and prepare them to testify by teaching them the rules that apply in court with regard to testifying.
-We’ll go over the evidence with our clients and make sure that they have a firm understanding of what the evidence is.
-We’ll show them the manipulative ways in which the insurance company lawyers will try to attack their case so that they can defend themselves against that on the stand.
-Before we go to trial our clients are very well prepared, and that helps them to relax during the trial process.
+I prepare my clients long before trial.
+I bring my clients in and prepare them to testify by teaching them the rules that apply in court with regard to testifying.
+I’ll go over the evidence with the clients and make sure that they have a firm understanding of what the evidence is.
+I’ll show them the manipulative ways in which the insurance company lawyers will try to attack their case so that they can defend themselves against that on the stand.
+Before I go to trial my clients are very well prepared, and that helps them to relax during the trial process.

 How Does Going To Trial Impact The Overall Cost Of The Personal Injury Recovery Process?